 While the other lucky punters managed to pull in some smaller fish, we enjoyed just being on the boat at sunset (despite getting no bites on our lines).

 It was dark when we got back to Makunudu, and we were looking forward to dinner before crashing out in our bungalow to get some truly welcome sleep (the bed was one of the most comfortable I’ve slept in).
-The dinner, by the way, was an excellent high-quality affaire with impeccable service from Ibrahim, our waiter.
-Wine and alcoholoc drinks are charged separately.
+The dinner, by the way, was an excellent high-quality affair with impeccable service from Ibrahim, our waiter.
+Wine and alcoholic drinks are charged separately.

 Once a week the staff get dressed up and perform traditional bodu beru music and dancing.
 We joined in, as did some other guests who had also been enjoying the ‘refreshments’ (everything is free until you leave… and yes, our booze bill was going to sting).